openzipkin/openzipkin.github.io/pages/instrumenting.md

 Zipkin merges spans together that share the same trace and span ID.
 The most common case of this is to merge a span reported by both the client (cs, cr) and the server (sr, ss).
-For example, the client starts a span, logging "cs" and propagates it via B3 headers, the server continueus that span by logging "sr".
+For example, the client starts a span, logging "cs" and propagates it via B3 headers, the server continues that span by logging "sr".

 In this case, the client started the span, so it should record Span.timestamp and duration, and those values should match the difference between "cs" and "cr".
 The